-If you spend about 1 hour per day studying Korean, you should be able to have a 3 minute conversation in the first 90 days.
+If you spend about 1-2 hours per day studying Korean, you should be able to have a 3-minute conversation in the first 90 days (about 3 months).
 In order to do this, make sure you pick the right materials and focus on the parts of the language that will give you the best results.
 Otherwise, you may ways months or years learning things that you will rarely use.

 You should be able to have conversational fluency in less than a year.
 Again, you want to follow the parts of the language that are used most often.
-By the time you are able to have a 3 minute conversation in Korean, you can start to direct the focus of your studies.
+By the time you are able to have a 3-minute conversation in Korean, you can start to direct the focus of your studies.
 Then you can talk to people in Korean in the situations that interest you most.

 For example, if you want to talk to Korean in-laws, then you’ll want to learn Korean honorifics and use them more often.
 If you’re talking with friends, you can put more slang into your vocabulary.
 And if you’re a Korean drama fan, then you’ll want to focus on listening in everyday conversation so you can watch K-Dramas without subtitles.